 - Finally, if you try to delete the formula, a message box will pop up.

-Another way to prevent the formula from being deleted is to add a lock cell button in Quick Access Toolbar (QAT).
+Another way to prevent the formula from being deleted is to add a lock cell button in the Quick Access Toolbar (QAT).
 In the previous method, we used the Format Cells window to lock cells.
 But here, you will be able to do the same task using the lock cell button.
 We will use the previous dataset to explain the method.
 So, without any delay, let’s jump to the steps.

 - First of all, click on the Customize Quick Access Toolbar icon and select More Commands.
 It will open the Excel Options window.